Solving the single-track train scheduling problem via Deep Reinforcement Learning: Numerical results

-Figure \ref{fig:performance_profile} reports the performance profiles for the three algorithms concerning the value of the delay obtained on 100 instances of the same distribution of the training set.
-Performance profiles have been used similarly as proposed in \cite{DM2002}.
-Given a set of solvers $\mathcal{S}$ and a set of problems $\mathcal{P}$, the performance profile takes as input a ratio between the performance of a solver $s \in \mathcal{S}$ on problem $p \in \mathcal{P}$ and the best performance obtained by any solver in $\mathcal{S}$ on the same problem.
-Consider the cumulative function $\rho_s(\tau) = |\{p\in \mathcal{P}:\; r_{p,s}\leq \tau \}| /|\mathcal{P}|$ where $t_{p,s}$ is the delay and $ r_{p,s} = t_{p,s}/\min\{t_{p,s^\prime}: s^\prime \in\mathcal{S}\}$.
+The models were trained on $100$ randomly generated instances, with the fixed rail network described above, and tested on $100$ unseen instances with the same specifications.
+The training phase involved running $10\,000$ episodes for each algorithm.
+An episode is stopped either when all trains are at their last resource or after a 2-hour plan is produced.
+In this context, we define an episode as the production of a 2-hour plan. {In Table \ref{tab:Stat_100} we show some statistics, like minimum, average and maximum delay, its standard deviation and the number of deadlocks.In Table \ref{tab:WDL_G}, we report the number of instances won, drawn, and lost by each approach (Centralized, Decentralized and Q-Learning).
+We have a win when the delay found is smaller, a draw when it is comparable, and a loss it is higher with respect to the values obtained by the other approach in comparison.
+By looking at the results, we see the Centralized approach reaches a delay that is less than Decentralized in 44 instances, being comparable in 47, and higher in only 9 of them.
+Comparing Centralized and Q-Learning, we have that in 93 instances the Centralized reaches a delay that is less than Q-Learning, and similarly can be said for the Decentralized approach.
+This highlights the Centralized has the best performances on this test set.} Figure \ref{fig:performance_profile} reports the performance profiles for the three algorithms w.r.t. the value of the delay obtained on 100 instances of the same distribution of the training set.
+Performance profiles have been used as proposed in \cite{DM2002}.
+Given a set of solvers $\mathcal{I}$ and a set of problems $\mathcal{P}$, the performance profile takes as input a ratio between the performance (i.e. the value of the weighted delay) of a solver $i \in \mathcal{I}$ on problem $p \in \mathcal{P}$ and the best performance obtained by any solver in $\mathcal{I}$ on the same problem.
+Consider the cumulative function $\rho_s(\tau) = |\{p\in \mathcal{P}:\; r_{p,i}\leq \tau \}| /|\mathcal{P}|$ where $t_{p,i}$ is the delay and $ r_{p,i} = t_{p,i}/\min\{t_{p,i^\prime}: i^\prime \in\mathcal{I}\}$.
 The performance profile is the plot of the functions $\rho_s(\tau)$ for $s \in S$.
-In any case, keep in mind that the higher the curve the better the component.
-Here, the components are algorithms and a victory is achieved by comparing delays.
+Informally, the higher the curve the better the component.
+Here, the components are algorithms and their performance is determined by comparing the delays obtained on each instance.
 The graph shows the supremacy of deep architectures with respect to the simple linear one, which is reasonable due to the known complexity of the problem.
-Unexpectedly, the centralized model seems to perform worst than the decentralized one.
-The motivation is that both centralized and decentralized share the same network architecture, but the space of decisions and complexity of the centralized approach is much larger so that the neural network is too simple to achieve the desired results in the learning time provided by the experiment.
+In general, the Centralized model seems to perform better than the Decentralized one.